Group Iterative Multiple

 Workshop Format:

-Two-Day Synchronous Online Workshop
+Two-Day Online Workshop and Recording

 The relationships among individuals' behaviors, emotions, and physiology are complex, and accurately quantifying these processes requires the right tools.
 This workshop will teach you how to analyze time series data (at least 60 time points) across multiple participants using GIMME, one method that reliably recovers the true relations among human constructs and measures.
 GIMME provides individual-level estimates which allows for person-specific inferences and testing of individual differences.
 Additionally, it identifies which relations replicate across individuals for robust generalizable or population-level inferences.